amergenthale/myProject/notebook-log.md

 **Source:** https://peerj.com/articles/17206/

-The organism analyzed is *Kerstersia gyiorum*, a Gram-negative bacterium found in both humans and animals and associated with opportunistic infections.
+The organism analyzed is *Kerstersia gyiorum*, a gram-negative bacterium found in both humans and animals and associated with opportunistic infections.
 The genomes used in this analysis were isolated from brown-throated sloths (*Bradypus variegatus*), an arboreal mammal native to Central and South America.
 Sloths have a unique lifestyle and slow metabolism, which contribute to a distinct microbiome.
 Studying bacteria from sloths provides insight into host-associated microbial diversity and potential evolutionary adaptation to different environments.

 Although the original study analyzed multiple genomes, a subset of five genome assemblies was selected for this analysis: